Guarding Your Privacy

 DPS restricts access to your driving record unless you expressly consent or federal law authorizes such access.
 You may allow entities, including businesses, to access your driving record by checking a box on your driver’s license or vehicle registration application.
 If you do not check the box, only those entities authorized by federal law may access your record.

 Your driver’s license photograph, Social Security number, and medical and disability information receive heightened protection.
-Without your consent, that information can be released only for use by government agencies (such as law enforcers), for use by insurers to investigate claims or fraud, for use by an employer to verify that you have a commercial driver’s license, or for use in legal proceedings.
+Without your consent, that information can be released only for use by government agencies (such as law enforcement), for use by insurers to investigate claims or fraud, for use by an employer to verify that you have a commercial driver’s license, or for use in legal proceedings.

 Most of the remaining data in your driving record is less protected.
 That data can be released without your consent not only to government agencies, insurers, employers, and in legal proceedings for the purposes above, but also to: